 PHILIPPINES SUSTAINABLE FINANCE

-Sustainable Finance Taxonomy Guidelines.
+Sustainable Finance Taxonomy Guidelines

 The Philippine Sustainable Finance Taxonomy Guidelines was issued in February 2024 under the auspices of the Financial Sector Forum (FSF) composed of the Bangko Sentral ng Pilipinas (BSP), Securities and Exchange Commission (SEC), Insurance Commission (IC), and the Philippine Deposit Insurance Corporation.

-LATEST UPDATE · FEB 6
+LATEST UPDATE

 THE FRAMEWORK